Markojudas/go-web-development/AWS/exercise/README.md

     <li>Connect using the the DNS-NAME of your loadbalancer</li>
 </ul>

-This assumes the load balancer and security groups are already set up.
+These assumes the load balancer and security groups are already set up.